taeastmo/16BMB_manual/docs/source/operations/item_013_logbook.rst

       :width: 550px
       :align: center

-2. File -> New log
+2. \ :menuselection:`File --> New log`

    .. figure:: /images/logbook/new.png
       :alt: log_book_new
       :width: 400px
       :align: center

-3. Next to 'Log file', click 'Browse...' and choose the name for the log file, typically a new file in your own experiment data folder.
+3. Next to 'Log file', click :guilabel:`Browse...` and choose the name for the log file, typically a new file in your own experiment data folder.

 Logging can occur either automatically or manually.
 The program will automatically log a list of process variables (PV's) and data file names each time a new data file is saved (EDXD, or radiography).
-Alternatively, click 'Record' at any time to log the then-current experimental parameters.
+Alternatively, click :guilabel:`Record` at any time to log the then-current experimental parameters.
 A time-stamped row of values will be appended to the log file each time.

 **LogBook** allows recording any process variable (PV); however